Critical intermittency in rational maps: Degree example

+The simplest case~(i) was treated in the general setting, in Lemma \ref{lemma:ttgeneral}.
 It is clear that in the other cases it is not sufficient to consider the linear part only, and one needs to take into account the higher order terms.
 An idea that will be used in several different places is the following: if the $G$-orbit of $a$ accumulates on a point $b$, and the $G$-orbit of $b$ accumulates on $c$, then the $G$-orbit of $a$ accumulates on $c$ as well.

 {\bf Case~(ii).} Observe that there exists a minimal $k$ such that $\lambda^k >0$.
 Use linearization coordinates as in case~(i).
 Since by Lemma~\ref{l:linear} $f_0$ and $f_1$ are not simultaneously linearizable at $0$ it follows that $\varphi$ is not linear.